DCsunset/modaled/README.md

   '("j" . next-line)
   ;; you can also bind multiple keys to a command '(("a" "b") . (lambda () (interative) (message "hello"))))

+(modaled-define-state "insert"
+  :sparse t
+  ;; insert state must be no-suppress to support inserting char :no-suppress t
+  :cursor-type 'bar
+  :lighter "[INS]")

+; modaled-define-state-keys also supports defining keys for multiple states (suppose select state is already defined) (modaled-define-state-keys '("insert" "select")
+  ; bind a key to change back to default state from other states `(<escape> . modaled-set-default-state))
 ```

 To change the current state, you can use `modaled-set-state` or `modaled-set-default-state`: